lizzyjacobs/javascript-closures-lab-web-1116/README.md

 ## Objectives

-1. Practice using closures in an application setting
+1. Use closures in an application setting
-2. Practice returning functions that close over "private" variables
+2. Return functions that close over "private" variables
 3. Use a closure to define a partially applied function

 ## Introduction